BestTimesToVisit.com Logo

 Top Things to Do

-Wander through the charming, gas-lit streets of Strawbery Banke Museum, a living history museum showcasing centuries of New England life.
-Afterward, explore the vibrant Market Square with its independent boutiques, art galleries, and fantastic seafood restaurants.
-Catch a show at The Music Hall for a dose of local culture.
+Stroll through the charming streets of Strawbery Banke Museum, a living history museum showcasing centuries of New England life, then explore the vibrant Market Square with its independent boutiques and acclaimed restaurants.
+Enjoy fresh seafood at a waterfront eatery for an authentic taste of coastal New Hampshire.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.